Invenietis/graphql-dotnet/samples/GraphQL.Relay.TodoMVC/Readme.md

 Entity Framework
 ==
-StarWarsData from test project is modified to fit EntityFramework Code First format.
 This Relay sample uses EntityFramework over SqlServer.

 Mutations
 ==
-Works from SaltyDH on Mutations is integrated in this sample. (https://github.com/SaltyDH/graphql-dotnet).
+Works from SaltyDH on Mutations is included in this sample. (https://github.com/SaltyDH/graphql-dotnet).
-But Mutations has then been disabled, since it seems to miss something for Relay: webpack produces the folowing error message:
-> *Module build failed: Error: Introspection must provide output type for fields.*

 GraphQL.SchemaBuilder
 ==
 Dnx command to build schema.json.
 You must provides the schema type name and the assembly name where to found your final Schema.
-In the Relay sample, the command is:  "GraphQL.SchemaBuilder --schemaTypeName GraphQL.Relay.StarWarsRelaySchema --schemaAssemblyName GraphQL.Relay".
+In the Relay sample, the command is:  "GraphQL.SchemaBuilder --schemaTypeName GraphQL.Relay.TodoMVC.TodoMVCSchema --schemaAssemblyName GraphQL.Relay.TodoMVC".